rlaitner/APC-Final-Project/README.md

 ## Build Sphinx Documentation
+If you do not already have Sphinx installed please see [Sphinx Installation](https://www.sphinx-doc.org/en/master/usage/installation.html) for installation directions for your operating system.

 Ensure you are located in the ``doc`` directory and choose either ``make html`` or ``make latexpdf`` for output options.
 Output will be located in the ``build`` directory.